briantuju/briantuju/README.md

 # Brian Tuju

-I'm a Software Engineer with a passion for building user-centric applications.
-I have extensive knowledge in JavaScript programming language, in addition to modern libraries such as React and its ecosystem.
-I also have a working knowledge of back-end technologies, which enables me to develop full stack systems.
+I'm a Software Developer with a passion for building user-centric applications.
+I have extensive knowledge in JavaScript and PHP programming languages, in addition to modern frameworks such as NextJS/Laravel and their ecosystems.
+Find me using briantuju@gmail.com or via [LinkedIn](https://www.linkedin.com/in/omondi-tuju/)